femkebolle/integration_test_demo/README.md

 1. `docker-compose up tests`

-This starts the mysql container automatically, waits for it to be available using the wait-for-it.sh shell script, then runs the tests.
+This starts the mysql container automatically, waits for it to be available using the wait-for-it.sh shell script (taken from [here](https://github.com/vishnubob/wait-for-it)), then runs the tests.

 On subsequent runs, the mysql container will already be running so the tests will be quicker.